 The key things to know about shingles are that it's more common in people over the age of 60, it happens in people who had chickenpox at some point earlier in their life, and it's a reactivation of that kind of virus.
 It's possible to prevent shingles by getting the zoster immunization, and most doctors recommend this.
 That immunization can often help prevent one from ever getting shingles.

-Mehmet Oz, MD, Cardiology, answeredDoctors typically treat shingles with medications called antiviral drugs.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredDoctors typically treat shingles with medications called antiviral drugs.
 There are three antiviral drugs available for treating shingles: acyclovir, valacyclovir, and famcyclovir.
 These medications can cut in half your risk for developing post-herpetic neuralgia.
 This serious complication of shingles causes painful symptoms that linger for months after a shingles rash disappears.
 Doctors prescribe antiviral drugs at the first sign of a shingles rash on your skin.Helpful?
 2 people found this helpful.